TekkaGB/AemulusModManager/README.md

 ### Structure of .tbp Files (for modders)

 For more readablity and support of expanding .tbl files (mostly seen in Persona 5) all in one file, I added this new format.
 Old .tblpatch files still work for those who don't want to convert yet but I highly recommend switching over.
 This new file still goes in the tblpatches folder.
+Q/Q2 patches can **only** use this format.

 An example is show below:
 ```